A Human-Centric Framework for Data Attribution in Large Language Models: Background: Relevant Legal and Professional-Conduct-Related Concepts

 In the current LLM ecosystem, companies that build commercial large language models have mostly been non-compliant with copyright and licensing agreements.
-In the US, where major LLM developers are located, they argue that their application falls under the `fair use' doctrine~\cite{Belanger_2023_Grisham_Martin_join_authors_suing_OpenAI_There_is_nothing_fair_about_this_Updated}.
-However, even in the US, whether the `fair use' applies depends in each case on transformativeness, nature of copyrighted work, amount and substantiality, and effect on market for the original work \cite[][p.5]{HendersonLiEtAl_2023_Foundation_Models_and_Fair_Use}.
-Importantly, the market effect must be from infringement, not merely from competition from a noninfringing work \cite[][p.7]{HendersonLiEtAl_2023_Foundation_Models_and_Fair_Use}.
-The interaction between these factors is complex and case-specific, and the US legal battle for commercial LLMs is not yet settled.
+Most of the major developers are currently based in the U.S., and they argue that their application falls under the U.S. `fair use' doctrine~\cite{Belanger_2023_Grisham_Martin_join_authors_suing_OpenAI_There_is_nothing_fair_about_this_Updated}.
+That doctrine does not apply internationally, and even in the U.S. it is not intended as a blanket copyright exemption: its application depends on case-specific considerations of transformativeness, nature of copyrighted work, amount and substantiality, and effect on market for the original work~\cite[][p.5]{HendersonLiEtAl_2023_Foundation_Models_and_Fair_Use}.
+The interaction between these factors is complex and case-specific, and the U.S. legal battle for commercial LLMs is not yet settled.
+In particular, a contested area is whether the market impact has to be the market for a specific work from specific highly similar outputs, or the overall market dilution due to mass creation of competing texts in the same market (e.g. if a model was trained on specific kind of novel, and then used to flood the market for that kind of novels, impacting the original creators).